Economist Peter Lewin argues that we generate more uncertainty because we can handle it.

-In keynote remarks at the 2012 Charles Street Symposium, University of Texas Professor Peter Lewin explores what it really means to know that we don't know something.
+In keynote remarks at the recent Charles Street Symposium, University of Texas professor Peter Lewin explored what it really means to know that we don’t know something and discussed the implications.

 Peter Lewin is a professor of economics at the University of Texas at Dallas.
 Lewin’s talk was part of the Charles Street Symposium, the Legatum Institute’s new annual forum for the world’s leading young economists.
 The inaugural symposium focussed on issues of economic risk and uncertainty.